Patrick McHenry: Elizabeth Warren

 On May 24, 2011, Elizabeth Warren, appointed by President Obama to oversee the development of the new U.S. Consumer Financial Protection Bureau (CFPB), attended a House subcommittee meeting chaired by McHenry, who invited her because he felt she had given misleading testimony during another hearing.
 Earlier that day, McHenry had appeared on CNBC and accused Warren of lying to Congress about her involvement in government inquiries into mortgage servicing.

-The meeting had several late and last-minute changes, so Warren altered her schedule to accommodate the chair's request.
-Around 2:15 pm, McHenry called for a temporary recess to partake in a floor vote.
-In response, Warren indicated that McHenry's staff had agreed to the 2:15 pm closing time to allow her ample time to attend another meeting.
-McHenry replied, "You had no agreement. … You're making this up, Ms. Warren.
+The meeting had several late and last-minute changes, so Warren altered her schedule to accommodate his request.
+Around 2:15 p.m., McHenry called for a temporary recess to partake in a floor vote.
+In response, Warren indicated that McHenry's staff had agreed to the 2:15 p.m. closing time to allow her ample time to attend another meeting.
+McHenry replied, "You had no agreement.
+You're making this up, Ms. Warren.
 This is not the case."
-As Warren and some in the audience reacted with surprise, Representative Elijah Cummings interjected, "Mr. Chairman … I'm trying to be cordial here, but you just accused the lady of lying.
+As Warren and some in the audience reacted with surprise, Representative Elijah Cummings interjected, "Mr. Chairman, I'm trying to be cordial here, but you just accused the lady of lying.
 I think you need to clear this up with your staff."

 The CFPB confirmed the agreement, but McHenry refused to apologize for his remarks to Warren.

-The Hickory Daily Record, the largest paper in McHenry's district, called for McHenry to apologize, saying that it was "unacceptable for any member of Congress, especially a subcommittee chairman" to treat a witness in the manner in which he treated Warren.
+The Hickory Daily Record, the largest paper in McHenry's district, called for McHenry to apologize, saying that it was "unacceptable for any member of Congress, especially a subcommittee chairman", to treat a witness in the manner in which he treated Warren.